Consent Matters is a compulsory online training about appropriate behaviour and positive intervention.

 - Go to the start directly (log in required), or navigate through UTSOnline to 'My Subjects'

-- Select 'Click HERE to launch Consent Matters modules'.
+- Select the 'Launch modules' button.
 A pop-up window will appear

 - Once you finish the modules, it may take up to 15 minutes for the quiz to appear.
-Select 'Click HERE to launch Consent Matters quiz'
+Select the 'Launch quiz' button.

 If you fail the quiz, you can repeat it until you pass.
-If you're having trouble, read about the support options available to you.
+If you're having trouble understanding the language in the quiz, UTS HELPS can assist.
 You won't see your results until you receive 100 per cent in the quiz.

 If you’re also a staff member, do the training in UTSOnline (logging in with your student ID and password) and email your certificate of completion to email@example.com to avoid completing the training twice.